Summer Session FAQs

 Do I automatically have an opening the following summer once my child has attended?

-We will send re-enrollment postcards to any campers that have attended the prior summer unless there was an issue with prompt payment or camper behavior.
+We will send re-enrollment letters to any campers that have attended the prior summer unless there was an issue with prompt payment or camper behavior.

-We will send postcards out during the month of February and provide one month to reply.
+We will send letters out during the month of February and provide one month to reply.

-What do I do once I get the postcard?
+What do I do once I get the letter?

-What paperwork do I need to send in?
+What information do I need to send in?

 What are Specialty Camps?